armish24/smartship/README.md

 # smartship

 ## Description
-The app is made for the a shipping hackathon purpose.
+The android app is made for the a shipping hackathon purpose.
 It consists of a android app to measure weight and size of object using camera of phone.
+App is made with the help of Apache Cordova.
+Backend is on Flask.
 Also there are features to get your shipping charges calculated and get suggestive packing.
+Shipping charges are calculated with the help of API provided by Pitney Bowes

 ## Features